Give Today to Support Towpath Repairs and Improvements

 Preservation of the towpath is paramount to ensuring that all visitors – bikers, hikers, runners, history buffs, paddlers, climbers, nature lovers, Park users of all ages – have access to the rich assets of the C&O Canal.
 It is the Park’s spine, bringing together diverse communities and inviting exploration along almost 200 miles of the Potomac River Valley.

-Our goal is to raise $50,000 by the end of 2018 to fund repairs to the towpath and support the C&O Canal National Historical Park’s five-year plan to make significant improvements to 80 miles of the towpath most critically in need of attention.
+Our goal is to raise $50,000 in 2019 to fund repairs to the towpath and support the C&O Canal National Historical Park’s five-year plan to make significant improvements to 80 miles of the towpath most critically in need of attention.
 The Park’s long-term goal is to provide a towpath that is as smooth and safe as possible and that runs continuously for 184.5 miles from Georgetown to Cumberland.

-The Park will kick off the first year of the Towpath Resurfacing plan in the fall of 2018, using $1 million in funding from the state of Maryland’s Transportation Alternatives Program (TAP), secured with the assistance of an advocacy campaign led by the C&O Canal Trust.
-The project includes extensively repairing and resurfacing the towpath between Edwards Ferry and Whites Ferry, and between Brunswick Family Campground and Packhorse Ford – a total of 21 miles.
-Work will include removing the grassy median and hazardous rocks and tree roots, grading the towpath to facilitate efficient drainage after storms and floods, and resurfacing the towpath with crushed limestone, the same durable material used on the Great Allegheny Passage (GAP) which connects to the C&O Canal towpath to provide a smooth 340 mile trail from Pittsburgh to Washington, DC.
-The Park will also use some of the TAP funding to repair the Culvert 82 breach at mile marker 52.5 near Brunswick.
+The Park kicked off the first year of the Towpath Resurfacing plan in the fall of 2018, using $1 million in funding from the state of Maryland’s Transportation Alternatives Program (TAP), secured with the assistance of an advocacy campaign led by the C&O Canal Trust.
+Repairs are underway to extensively repair and resurface the towpath between Edwards Ferry and Whites Ferry, and between Brunswick Family Campground and Packhorse Ford – a total of 21 miles.
+Work includes removing the grassy median and hazardous rocks and tree roots, grading the towpath to facilitate efficient drainage after storms and floods, and resurfacing the towpath with crushed limestone, the same durable material used on the Great Allegheny Passage (GAP) which connects to the C&O Canal towpath to provide a smooth 340 mile trail from Pittsburgh to Washington, DC.

 The Trust is continuing to work with the Park to identify and advocate for public infrastructure funding to allow for completion of the five-year towpath improvement plan.
 With your support, we will also be providing direct financial support for the project.